-1.3 Application of the development scheme
+1.3 Purpose of the development scheme

-The Greater Flagstone UDA Development Scheme (the scheme) is applicable to all development on land within the boundaries of the UDA.
+The Greater Flagstone UDA Development Scheme (the scheme) has been prepared in accordance with the Act and is applicable to all development on land within the boundaries of the UDA.
+It is a statutory instrument and has the force of law.